sjp38/linux/for_damon_patches/cv.rst

 For what use cases Idle Page Tracking would be better?
 ------------------------------------------------------

-1. Page granularity working set size detection.

-DAMON maintains additional metadata for each of the monitoring target regions.
-So, in the page granularity working set size detection use case, DAMON would incur (number of monitoring target pages * size of metadata) memory overhead.
-Size of the single metadata item is about 54 bytes, so assuming 4KB pages, about 1.3% of monitoring target pages will be additionally used.

-All essential metadata for Idle Page Tracking are embedded in 'struct page' and page table entries.
-Therefore, in this use case, only one counter variable for working set size accounting is required if Idle Page Tracking is used.

-There are more details to consider, but roughly speaking, this is true in most cases.
+1. Flexible usecases other than hotness monitoring.

+Because Idle Page Tracking allows users to control the primitive (Page idleness) by themselves, Idle Page Tracking users can do anything they want.
+Meanwhile, DAMON is primarily designed to monitor the hotness of each memory region.
+For this, DAMON asks users to provide sampling interval and aggregation interval.
+For the reason, there could be some use case that using Idle Page Tracking is simpler.

 2. Physical memory monitoring.

 Idle Page Tracking receives PFN range as input, so natively supports physical memory monitoring.

-DAMON is instead designed to be extensible for multiple address spaces and use cases by implementing and using primitives for the given use case.
+DAMON is designed to be extensible for multiple address spaces and use cases by implementing and using primitives for the given use case.
 Therefore, by theory, DAMON has no limitation in the type of target address space as long as primitives for the given address space exists.
-However, this patchset provides only one implementation of primitives for virtual address spaces.
+However, the default primitives introduced by this patchset supports only virtual address spaces.

 Therefore, for physical memory monitoring, you should implement your own primitives and use it, or simply use Idle Page Tracking.